CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 > The project also provides a brief overview of NASA FAIR Principles.

-> Our research study focuses on renowned programming and dataset platforms to determine if they allign with our 4 NASA Open Science (Open Data, Open Code, Open Source, Open Results) and FAIR Principles (Finadable, Accesible, Interoperable, Reusable).
+> Our research study focuses on renowned programming and dataset platforms to determine if they allign with our 4 NASA Open Science (Open Data, Open Code, Open Source, Open Results) and FAIR (Finadable, Accessible, Interoperable, Reusable) Principles.

 ---
 **Terminology**: